IBM/nz-lab/docs/nz-03-Data-Distribution.md

     ```

 6. We will now save our changes.
 Press `Esc` to switch back
     into command mode.
-You should see that the `---INSERT---` string at
+You should see that the `-- INSERT --` string at
     the bottom of the screen vanishes.
 Enter `:wq!` and press
     enter to write the file and quit the editor without any questions.
     If you made a mistake editing and would like to undo it press `Esc`